FasterSpeeding/Yuyo/docs/usage/components.md

 resources they can be selecting:

 * Text menus: lets the bot pre-define up to 25 text options
-* User menus: lets the user pick up to 25 users (in the current guild)?
+* User menus: lets the user pick up to 25 users
-* Role menus: lets the user pick up to 25 roles (in the current guild)?
+* Role menus: lets the user pick up to 25 roles
-* Channel menus: lets the user pick up to 25 of the current guild's channels
+* Channel menus: lets the user pick up to 25 channels
-* Mentionable menus: lets the user pick up to 25 roles and users (in the current guild)?
+* Mentionable menus: lets the user pick up to 25 roles and users

+!!! note
+    As of writing user, role, channel and mentionable menus only let you select entities from the current guild.
+Only text menus working properly in DM channels.

 ### Declaring Components